 Here’s the thing: put options move in the opposite direction of the stock market.
 When stocks go down, most stock market puts go up.

 So, inverse stock ETF’s and protective puts are two common ways to avoid losing money in stocks when they are falling.
 Since stock market cycles are tricky to time just right, this is something most investors would want to use a financial professional to implement.
-Some funds use these strategies.
+Many investment funds use these strategies.

 Normally, I write about investing strategies I have used.
 While I have used both puts and inverse ETF’s in the past, this is not something that I frequently do as an investor.